 School Selection Criteria

-When selecting a school for art history, students may also consider:
+When selecting a school for art history, students should consider:

-- There are many areas of study within art history and so students should choose a school with a curriculum that is relevant to their interests.
+- There are many areas of study within the subject of art history, including concentrations in particular eras, geographic regions, cultures, and styles, so students should choose a school with a curriculum that is relevant to their interests.

 - Degree requirements may vary from school to school; for example, some art history programs require students to take coursework in at least one foreign language.

-- Some schools may have learning abroad opportunities for art history students.
+- Some schools may have study abroad opportunities for art history students.

 - Some universities have on-campus art museums and galleries, so potential students may look for schools with collections that align with their interests.

-Art history degree programs can be found at a number of universities and curriculums can vary widely.
-Students should choose an art history program based on a number of relevant factors, such as location, tuition rates, and access to galleries and related artistic institutions.
+Art history degree programs can be found at a number of universities, and curricula can vary widely.
+Students should choose an art history program based on a number of relevant factors, including location, tuition rates, and access to galleries and related artistic institutions.